What is edge computing?

 What is the source of data?

-We frequently conceive of data as sitting in the cloud, where we can do analytics and AI operations on it, but that's the first place.
+We frequently conceive of data as sitting in the cloud, where we can do analytics and AI operations on it, but that's not where the data was created in the first place.

-We, in our world, in the contexts and in the places where we work.
+We, as humans, produce the data in our world, in the contexts in which we function, and in the places where we work.

 It originates from our encounters with the devices we utilize while completing different jobs.

-It's produced as a consequence of our usage device itself.
+It's produced as a consequence of our usage of the equipment, and it comes from the device itself.

 So, let's delve a little deeper into this.